 This policy affords commercial and political coverage against the failure of an overseas financial institution (issuing bank), sovereign or private, to make payment or reimbursement to the insured bank on an irrevocable letter of credit.
 Coverage is also provided for the insured bank's refinancing of payments under a sight irrevocable letter of credit of the issuing bank.

 What is Covered

-The policy applies to irrevocable letters of credit which conform with the Uniform Customs and Practice for Documentary Credits (UCP), 2007 revision, publication number 600 of the International Chamber of Commerce (as may be amended from time to time) where the insured has a relationship with the foreign issuing bank.
-The policy is not applicable to revocable, back-to-back, red clause or conditional letters of credit.
+The policy applies to only irrevocable letters of credit which conform with the Uniform Customs and Practice for Documentary Credits (UCP), 2007 revision, publication number 600 of the International Chamber of Commerce (as may be amended from time to time) where the insured has a relationship with the foreign issuing bank.
+Non-customary letter of credit structures such as those that are revocable, back to back, red clause, or conditional, are not presently accommodated under the coverage.

 Terms up to 180 days from the date of first presentation of documents may be extended for consumer goods, spare parts and raw materials.
 On a case-by-case basis, agricultural commodities, fertilizer and capital equipment may be insured on terms up to 360 days.

 Principal and interest are covered.
 Documented interest is covered up to 180 days after the date of the foreign issuing bank's default (or fewer days when the claim is settled earlier).